timilil/StepScounterWithATwist/README.md

 <br>
 Application counts daily steps with Android internal sensor (STEP_DETECTOR), saves them to SQLite DB.
 <br>
-Possibility to collect trophies which are spawned on the map based on the user location.
-If the user location to the trophy is more than 8km, the trophies are respawned.
+Possibility to collect trophies which are placed to random location on the map based on the user location.
+If the user location to the trophy is more than 8km, the trophies are replaced.
 Trophy locations are also saved to SQLite.
 <br>
 Navigation is done with fragments (home fragment, statistics fragment, map fragment, ar fragment and settings fragment).
 <br>